smarkesini/xpack/README.md

 ## Description:

 XPACK is a high-performance library of basic operators for X-ray data processing.
- The xtomo component provides a distributed heterogeneous (GPUs or CPUs) iterative (or direct) solvers[^1] for tomography based on non-uniform FFT.
+Xtomo  provides a distributed heterogeneous (GPUs or CPUs) iterative (or direct) solvers[^1] for tomography based on non-uniform FFT.
 Solvers are: iradon (non-iterative, also known as gridrec), SIRT (preconditioned by e.g. Ram-Lak-Hamming and with BB-step [^2]), CGLS (using CG-squared [^3]), TV (split Bregman[^4]), tvrings[^5] to remove rings within the iteration, tomopy-gridrec [^5a],[^5b], tomopy-astra [^6a],[^6b]...